-Beginning in 1976, you earn a year of eligibility service for each calendar year in which you have:
+Beginning January 1, 1976, you earn a year of eligibility service for each calendar year in which you have:

-- 400 or more hours of covered employment, or - 1,000 or more hours with a contributing employer that is not covered employment.
+- 450 or more hours of covered employment, - 450 hours for which contributions are required under Pension Plan No. 5, - 1,000 or more hours of service as determined for an excused absence, or - 1,000 or more hours with a contributing employer that is not covered employment.
 The 1,000-hour period of employment must immediately precede or follow covered employment with the same employer.
-You must provide the Fund Office with a letter from your employer verifying this employment in order to obtain eligibility service credit.
+You must provide the Fund Office with a letter from your employer verifying this employment in order to obtain such eligibility service credit.